alielfilali01/blog-md-diff/blog-v2.md

 ## Upcoming Work

-As part of our work we will be adding and updating more leaderboards to the Arabic-Leaderboards Space as our internall work progress.
+As part of our work we will be adding and updating more leaderboards to the Arabic-Leaderboards Space as our internal work progress.
 In the upcoming releases, we expect to put online a leaderbaord for visual question-answering across multiple tasks powered by camel-bench and kitab from our collaborators at MBZUAI.